Introduction

 - Long mode

-- Compatibility mode , same as 32-bit protected mode.
-This allows an 64-bit OS to run 32-bit applications.
+- Compatibility mode: same as 32-bit protected mode.
+This allows a 64-bit OS to run 32-bit applications.

-- Unlike protected mode, which could ran without paging or PAE, long mode absolutely needs PAE and paging.
+- Unlike Protected mode, which could ran without paging or PAE, Long mode absolutely needs PAE and paging.
 That is, you cannot leave paging out even if your map is "see-through".
-You have to create PAE - style page tables and the "flat" mode is the only valid in long mode.
+You have to create PAE - style page tables and "flat" mode is the only valid mode in long mode.
 Almost no segmentation.

-- AMD docs say that, in order to enter long mode, you have to enter protected mode - however this has proven not to be true, since you can now get into long mode directly from real mode, by enabling protected mode and long mode within 1 instruction (this can work because Control Registers are accessible from real mode)
+- AMD docs say that, in order to enter long mode, you have to enter protected mode - however, this has proven not to be true, since you can now get into long mode directly from real mode, by enabling protected mode and long mode within one instruction (this can work because Control Registers are accessible from real mode).

 Global Descriptor Table

-- 64-bit segments start always from 0 and always end to 0xFFFFFFFFFFFFFFFF.
+- 64-bit segments always start from 0 and always end in 0xFFFFFFFFFFFFFFFF.

-Any selector you might load to access an 64-bit segment is ignored, and DS,ES,SS are not used at all.
-End of an era ;)
+Any selector you might load to access a 64-bit segment is ignored, and DS

 Interrupts